glaciation-heu/IceStream/data_sanitization_service/README.md

 # Data Sanitization Service

-This service implements an efficient and effective approach to protect users data by obfuscating information that can disclose their identities and sensitive information.
+This service implements an efficient and effective approach to protect user privacy by obfuscating their identities or sensitive information.

 ## Overview